Individual and Collective Integration

 The Golden Rule; All is One

 The Gap represents the cognitive space between a reality or experience and the concept.
-It is the distinction between what we experience, (what we perceive of the world through our senses), and our interpretation and understanding, which affects who we are, what we choose, and therefore what we create.
+It is the choice point between what we experience, (what we perceive of the world through our senses or culture), and our interpretation and understanding of what we experience, which affects who we are, what we choose, and therefore what we create.

 We are responsible for our interpretations as creators.
-Understanding the “Gap” empowers us to be able to take responsibility for our choices, foster harmonious relations as we open up and listen to one another without undue bias, and is the basis for individual sovereignty (vs. allowing ourselves to be dictated and manipulated by a fear-based culture).
+Understanding the “Gap” empowers us to take responsibility for our choices, foster harmonious relations as we open up and listen to one another without undue bias, and is the basis for individual sovereignty in which we choose our experience of reality (vs. allow ourselves to be dictated and manipulated by what we may interpret and thereby experience is a fear-based culture).

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.” - Viktor E. Frankl